MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/agisoft-metashape.md

 ## Mask your photos

 You can "mask out" any irrelevant elements in your source photos that might be confusing to the program or produce undesirable results.
 By limiting the number of pixels that the application must be aware of, you help reduce the memory profile of each image.
-The result is a better 3D model.
+The result is a better 3D object.
 You might want to complete this step from different angles in your photos.
 Although you don't have to mask objects in every photo, the more photographs you mask, the more accurate the result will be.

 1. Double-click an image to open it, and then select a selection tool, such as **Intelligent Scissors**.

     ![Intelligent Scissors tool.](media/intelligent-scissors.png "Intelligent Scissors tool")

-2. Outline your 3D model subject, and then select **Add Selection** to create the mask.
+2. Outline your 3D object subject, and then select **Add Selection** to create the mask.

     ![Add Selection button.](media/agisoft-6.PNG "Add Selection button")